 How can we effectively integrate programming interfaces with program synthesizers?

-If you're interested in working with me, please send an email with the subject line "Fall 25 Prospective Student".
-I may not be able to respond to all individual inquiries about research opportunities or admissions.
+If you're interested in working with me, please send an email with the subject line "Prospective Student", and include your CV and transcript.
+Please note that I may not be able to respond to all individual inquiries about research opportunities or admissions.

 To make scheduling easier, my availability can be viewed

+on my public calendar.
 Important: Please refrain from scheduling a meeting unless we have mutually agreed to meet beforehand.
 This ensures efficient use of our time and prevents any misunderstandings.